-Implementation Managers are the customers point person throughout ERPLY implementation.
-They will be the first line of contact for everything related with implementation (work-flow consulting, imports, training, GAP identification/scoping/testing etc).
+Implementation Managers are the customer’s point person throughout ERPLY implementation.
+They will be the first line of contact for everything related to implementation (work-flow consulting, imports, training, GAP identification/scoping/testing etc).
 This role serves as the customer’s ERPLY super user until launch, when the customer should have an internal super user who has been trained by their Implementation Manager.

 Data imports/migration to ERPLY (unlimited imports)

-Whether transitioning from an existing software, or starting brand new, one of the first steps to ERPLY implementation will be data clean up, and importing.
-Acquiring the data necessary to import and cleaning it usually represents one of the bigger commitments for customers, but represents a valuable clean start into a new system.
+Whether transitioning from an existing software or starting brand new, one of the first steps to ERPLY implementation will be data clean up and importing.
+Acquiring the data necessary to import and cleaning it usually represents one of the bigger commitments for customers, but represents a valuable clean start in a new system.

 There are 3 of importable data into ERPLY:

 ERPLY implementation manager will provide Excel templates with column headers defined for proper mapping to ERPLY.

 Customer provides data aligned to this format as best as possible.
 ERPLY implementation manager can assist in aligning this data to 100% importable form, but the customer maintains responsibility for data integrity.

 Upon completion of the import process, the implementation manager will review via WEBEX with the customer in the sandbox account to ensure correct mapping.
 Any discrepancies will be noted, and re-imports did.
 ERPLY will complete as many as necessary to get data aligned, and an import process solidified with the customer.